adityapk00/zqw-docs/docs/faq.md

 ### Can I change the location of the data directory?

-If you are starting zec-qt-wallet for the first time, then you can choose the **Advanced Config** option and select the desired location of your data directory, which may, for example, be on a separate disk.
+If you are starting ZecWallet for the first time, then you can choose the **Advanced Config** option and select the desired location of your data directory, which may, for example, be on a separate disk.

 ![Choose data directory](images/choose-data-dir.png)

-If you have an existing data directory you would like to move, you can achieve this through the following steps, with zec-qt-wallet closed:
+If you have an existing data directory you would like to move, you can achieve this through the following steps, with ZecWallet closed:

 * Create the new directory.
 * Move everything in your [existing data directory](/faq/#where-is-the-default-data-directory-on-each-platform) to the new location with the exception of `zcash.conf` which must remain in the original data directory location.